aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

   authorizer: auth
 });
 ```

+You can find a full working example [here](test/authorizers/integ.request-authorizer.ts).

 By default, the `RequestAuthorizer` does not pass any kind of information from the request.
 This can,
 however, be modified by changing the `identitySource` property, and is required when specifying a value for caching.